RMSA243/Traffic-Management-OOP-project/Readme.txt

-Firstly let us introduce ourselves;

-1-Muhammad Ali 21L-5463
-2-Suleiman Asif 21L-1818
-3-Talha Dogar 21L-7559

-Now lets move to our project.
+lets move to our project.

 1- We wont tell how it is happeing, there(you may check the code).